-i) Right Of Use Assets And Leases Liabilities - Extension and termination options
+h) Right Of Use Assets And Leases Liabilities - Determining lease term

 Extension and termination options are included in a number of leases across the Group.
 These terms are used to maximise operational flexibility in terms of managing contracts.
 The majority of extension and termination options held are exercisable only by the Group and not by the respective lessor.